josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![In the Azure Data Factory pipeline designer, with the Notebook activity selected, the Settings tab is the active tab.
 The Browse button is selected next to the Notebook path.](media/adf-ml-notebook-path.png 'Notebook path')

 14. The final step is to connect the Copy activities with the Notebook activity.
 Select the small green box on the side of the copy activity, and drag the arrow onto the Notebook activity on the design surface.
 What this means is that the copy activity has to complete processing and generate its files in your storage account before the Notebook activity runs, ensuring the files required by the BatchScore notebook are in place at the time of execution.
-Select **Publish All** after making the connection.
+Select **Publish All**, then **Publish**, after making the connection.

     ![In the Azure Data Factory pipeline designer.
 The Copy Data activity is attached to the Notebook activity.](media/adf-ml-connect-copy-to-notebook.png 'Attach the copy activity to the notebook')